 - drivers must hold a valid West Virginia driver’s license

 - offenses in commercial vehicles are not eligible

 - minor offenses are eligible only, not major offenses

 - drivers may not have taken traffic school within the past 12 to 18 months (varies by court)

-If you're interested in taking defensive driving for a points reduction or to dismiss a traffic ticket, you'll need to verify your eligibility first.
+If you’re interested in taking defensive driving for a points reduction or dismissing a traffic ticket, you’ll need to verify your eligibility first.
 Contact the West Virginia Department of Motor Vehicles to verify your eligibility for points reduction, and speak directly with the court to request permission to dismiss your traffic ticket with defensive driving.
 Remember that if you enroll in defensive driving without verifying eligibility or requesting permission to do so, you may not get credit for completing the course.